mariia-kiliushina/femme/backlog.md

 - Add names for symptoms (not clear what does a picture mean)
 - Add UI for pills intake
 - Integrate with iOS Health App
-- Calendar initial value is wrong
 - Locale for datepicker depends on language
--
+- Group times to separate them from dates
+- Blur pill's name when unfocused

 <!-- ## 3.
 Additional functionality